Berdiansk: Economy

 One of the main enterprises is the sea trading port, with clients from all over the world.
 It carries out metal processing, scrap metal, grain, coal, ore, clay, sunflower-seed oil, industrial oils, mineral oil, and pig-iron.
 There is a complex for processing fertilizers and mineral oil, the container terminal, and a railway depot.
 Tracks and roads approach all moorings, and all are equipped with electric cranes.
 Depth in port water area is 8.4 m.

 Berdiansk is also an important fisheries centre which is an integral part of the city's food industry.
 There is also a scientific organisation which does fish research in reservoirs of the Azov basin.
 It determines stock levels and calculates the annual volumes of withdrawal of such valuable food fish as sturgeon, pike perch, haarder, Azov turbot, Azov gobies, and flounder.

-Industry

-During the Soviet period Berdiansk was a powerful industrial centre.
-There were machine factories of all types, an oil refinery, a fiberglass factory, cable factory, ferroconcrete combine, factory of materials handling equipment, provisions factory, a bread-baking complex, milk plant, a meat-packing plant, a considerable quantity of construction and mounting organizations, commodity railway station and the sea trading port.
-However, in the early independence years the majority of the large industrial enterprises ceased or were reorganised into smaller private concerns.

 Chemical and the petroleum-refining industry is represented by two big enterprises: "AZMOL," and the Berdiansk state fiberglass factory, plus two small enterprises: Limited Liability Company "Fibreglass" and Closed Corporation "Bertie."

 Public corporation "AZMOL" is engaged in the manufacture of lubricants and packaging, and the development of new products using energy-efficient technologies.
 Transfer to municipal ownership of the city biological sewage treatment plant is planned.